bobshort4bobby4/PP4-Civ1/README.md

   ### Extend Booking Page

   Page used to extend the check-out date for the room if free.
 It displays the details of the booking and a form field to enter the new desired checkout date.
-The form data is validated  and the booking is altered if possible, the user is shown a message and redirected to the myaccount page if data is invalid.
+The form data is validated  and the booking is altered if possible, the user is shown a message, sent an confirmation email and redirected to the myaccount page if data is invalid.

   ![image of extend booking page](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/extendbookingpage-pp4.png)

   ### Cancel Booking Page
   This page will be used to cancel the booking (details are displayed ) if there is enough notice.
-If there is not a message is displayed, if there is the booking is deleted from the database and action confirmed to user via an alert.
+If there is not a message is displayed, if there is the booking is deleted from the database and action confirmed to user via an alert and an email.

   ![image of the cancel booking page](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/cancelbookingpage-pp4.png)